robindouglasjohnson/gruescript/docs/gruescript.md

 : Make the thing not worn by the player.
 If it is portable, it will be returned to the player's main inventory, but it will not become 'held'.

-<code>unwear <i>thing</i></code>
-: This is identical to give, except that the player will not be holding the thing; it will be placed in their main inventory.
-The thing they were holding, if any, will be unchanged.

 <code>put <i>room</i></code>
 : Move a thing to particular room.
 If the player was holding or carrying the thing, it will be removed from their inventory.